inside-track/remi/README.md

 #=> same as variable id, but with only the :length metadata (and mandatory :type)
 id.keep_meta! :length
 #=> all metadata components except :length (and mandatory :type) are removed

+# keep_meta! and drop_meta! are aliased as non-bang methods in a modify! block
+id.modify! do
+  meta      :length => 21
+  drop_meta :regex
+end

 ````